Court grants Customs 7 days additional custody of M Sivasankar | Law-Order

 A local court on Tuesday granted Customs seven days additional custody of suspended IAS officer M Sivasankar, arrested by the central agency in connection with the gold smuggling case.
 The Additional Chief Judicial Magistrate (Economic Offences) court considered the Customs plea, a day after Sivasankar's five day custody ended.

 In its plea, the Customs (Preventive) Commissionerate on Monday claimed that key accused Swapna Suresh, during her custodial interrogation, has made revelations implicating Sivasankar in the currency smuggling case with strong links in the gold smuggling case.
-The agency had also submitted before the court a copy of the statement made by Suresh before the Investigating Officer under Section 108 of Customs Act on November 27.
+The court, which examined the statements of Suresh and her co-accused Sarith P S, submitted in a sealed cover, said their statements would reveal the involvement of "big sharks" "who allegedly manipulated their solemn duties and thereby operated the smuggling of foreign currencies."
+Withholding their names and other details to ensure confidentiality, the court said their alleged involvement is "shocking to the conscience and definitely an intrinsic probe is necessary" to corroborate the allegation.

-The Customs made the claim as the five-day custody of Sivasankar granted by the court ended on Monday.
-The court had posted for Tuesday, the application seeking extension of custody of Sivasankar.
+The court noted that as per the new revelations, these people have developed a strong nexus with the UAE consulate officials and thereby operated smuggling activities previously, without being caught.
+In its order, the court also referred to the customs application seeking Sivasankar's custody for carrying out more investigation on two mobile phones used by him.

-The agency also said in its application that more investigation was required on two mobile phones used by him.
-It said that during the course of the custodial interrogation of Sivasankar, he had stated under Section 108 of the Customs Act, that he was using only one mobile phone, which he had declared before the investigating agencies.
+It noted that the probe revealed that he had been using three mobile phones, but had disclosed only about one.
+"Out of two other mobile phones, one could be identified and its simcard data is retrieved.

 - READ MORE ON: